February 2022 Kharkiv cluster bombing

-On February 28, 2022, a series of rocket strikes by the Russian Armed Forces killed 9 civilians and wounded 37 more during the battle of Kharkiv, part of the 2022 Russian invasion of Ukraine.
+On February 28, 2022, a series of rocket strikes by the Russian Armed Forces killed 9 civilians and wounded 37 more during the battle of Kharkiv, part of the Russian invasion of Ukraine.
 The Russian Army used cluster munition in the attack.
 Due to the indiscriminate nature of these weapons used in densely populated areas, Human Rights Watch described these strikes as a possible war crime.

 Attack

-On February 28, 2022, during the battle of Kharkiv, around 10:00 AM, the Russian Army fired Grad rockets into three different residential areas in Kharkiv.
+On February 28, 2022, during the battle of Kharkiv, around 10:00 a.m., the Russian Army fired Grad rockets into three different residential areas in Kharkiv.
 Nine civilians died.
 Four people were killed when they left a shelter to get water and go shopping between curfews; a family of two parents and three children were burned alive in their car.
 The locations hit were residential buildings and a playground, dispersed between Industrialnyi and Shevchenkivskyi District.
-Explosions in the city were recorded as late as 2:23 PM.
+Explosions in the city were recorded as late as 2:23 p.m.